turingschool/front-end-curriculum/lessons/security-with-jwts.md

 * Payload
 * Signature

-Each of these sections are separated by a `.` in the final format of the JWT, which is represented as a simple string.
-(As shown above.)
+Each of these sections are separated by a `.` in the final format of the JWT, which is represented as a simple string (as shown above).

 ### Header
 The header usually consists of two pieces of information: the type of token (a JWT, in our case) and the hashing algorithm being used.
 A hashing algorithm is a way to transform a string of characters into a shorter key that represents the original string.
 (Think back to the the URL shortening you did!)
 Hashes are easier and faster to lookup than the original value.
 For example, the header portion of a JWT might represent a JSON object like this: